The " three seeing " gate of in Vietnamese Buddhism

 The stele house & an ancient stone lion at Thien Ton

-The unique beauty of Thien Ton begins at the entrance gates which, like many pagodas and temples have the three arches of Vietnamese Buddhism.
+The unique beauty of Thien Ton begins at the entrance.
+Like many pagodas and temples of the period there are the three arches of Vietnamese Buddhism.
 However, here they are made from wood, not stone.
 Painted red with curved roof tiles and hanging lanterns they give an almost festive feel to the place.
-Like many buildings of its age, over the years Thien Ton has been added to, repaired and renovated extensively.
-That said, the temple still retains some of its original artefacts such as the cave, the stele house and the stone lions of the Ly dynasty (1009-1225).
+Over the years Thien Ton Pagoda has been added to, repaired and renovated extensively.
+That said, the temple still retains some of its original artifacts such as the cave itself, the stele house and the stone lions of the Ly dynasty (1009-1225).

 A Place of Peace